 Rainwater fittings

-Repair category: 1
+Repair category:

 Notes: No significant defects evident.

-Main walls

-Repair category: 2

-Notes: The rendering of outer walls is cracked, bossed and missing in areas and can be repaired or replaced by a competent local builder.
+Main walls Repair category: 2 Notes: There is a cracked and damaged concrete sill and this will require repair or replacement.
+A building contractor can advise further.
+The rendering of outer walls is cracked and damaged in places, particularly to the rear extension and can be repaired or replaced by a competent local builder.